eborjiantech/game-hub/README.md

 ## ⚠️ Disclaimer

-- This application was created for learning purposes and is inspired by <a href="https://rawg.io" target="_blank" rel="noopener noreferrer">RAWG</a>, a video game discovery site that allows users to browse and discover games.
+- This application was created for learning purposes and is inspired by [RAWG](https://rawg.io), a video game discovery site that allows users to browse and discover games.
 RAWG also provides developers access to its extensive database of over 500,000 video games.
 - This project is not affiliated with RAWG and is not intended for commercial use or distribution.